dclausen/accepton-api-docs/source/index.md

 and if the moon is in the right (meaning both correct and directional) quadrant of the sky, it should "Just Work"!

 # Getting Started

-## Retrieve your API credentials
+First, you'll need to create an account and retrieve your API credentials:

 1. If you haven't done so already, please create an account in the Staging environment [https://staging.accepton.com](https://staging.accepton.com)
+1. Link a payment processor such as Stripe or Braintree
-1. Retrieve your API key here: TODO
+1. Retrieve your API key here: [https://staging.accepton.com/admin/user/profile](https://staging.accepton.com/admin/user/profile)

-1. Make a request to ping the client using your API key TODO
-1. View all resources located at [Resources](#resources) for further API actions.
+Next, create a payment form that you'll use to collect payment:

+1. Click "Create a Form" in the bottom left area of the navigation
+1. Copy and paste the generated code to your site

-## Create your first transaction
+Then, make your first transaction using the form:

 1. Generate a [transaction token](#create-a-transaction-token)
-1. Pass the token into the configuration of the AcceptOn form
+1. Pass the id attribute of the response (aka the token) into the configuration of the AcceptOn form
 1. Profit!

 # Authentication